 Besides setting up the "Primary Email", aka the notification email that you will receive when a signup/subscription occurs, you also have the possibility to send a "Confirmation Email" to the user/visitor who completed your form.

-If you want to do this, click on switch next to the "Send confirmation to user that submitted the form" option, form the pop-up:
+If you want to do this, click on the switch next to the "Send confirmation to user that submitted the form" option, form the pop-up:

 Then, the "Primary Email" section will be automatically closed, the "Confirmation Email" option will be activated, and you will be able to customize the "Confirmation Email" in the section that opens: